dwyl/image-classifier/deployment.md

 the deployment should run smoothly and your site should be up and running.

+Your `Docker` image may be big but that's the only downsize we have.
+We have a big upside though:
+**our boot up time is greatly increased**, meaning the model is not re-downloaded unnecessary even if the application has been restarted.

 Great job!
 Give yourself a pat on the back! 👏

 # Scaling up `fly` machines